Chihen-Tai/Chihen-Tai/README.md

 - 👋 Hi, I’m @Chihen-Tai
 - 👀 I’m interested in computer and quamtum
 - 🌱 I’m currently learning chemistry
-- 💞️ I’m looking to collaborate on no
 - 📫 How to reach me microdaery@gapp.nthu.edu.tw
 - 😄 Pronouns: no
 - ⚡ Fun fact: 1+3=4